Last Updated on April 28, 2022 by The Noms

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Guerneville is a little off the beaten path when it comes to Napa Valley wine tasting, but it is just minutes away from some fantastic vineyards in the Dry Creek, Alexander Valley and Russian River Valley.
+Guerneville is a little off the beaten path when it comes to Napa Valley or Sonoma Valley wine tasting, but it is just minutes away from some fantastic vineyards in the Dry Creek, Alexander Valley and Russian River Valley.
 These valleys are a little less famous than their more well known cousins in the Napa Valley and Sonoma Valley, but no less accomplished when it comes to great tasting wines.

 Guerneville is among a few small towns on the Russian River valley, and has some great Guerneville, California tourism.
 The small towns along the river are Cazadero, Forestville, Duncans Mills, Guerneville, Jenner by the Sea, Monte Rio and Rio Nido.
 There are many things to do on the Russian River that may not involve wine.
 Tubing and kayaking the river, biking, hiking, even driving to the coast where it meets the Pacific Ocean.
 There are local farmer’s markets, mini golf and state parks, too!